cloudevents/spec/messagecatalog/spec.md

 ## 2. Message Catalog Elements

-This section further describes the elements enumerated in the introduction.
+This section describes the elements enumerated in the introduction.

 All data types used in this section are defined in the CNCF CloudEvents specification and MUST follow the respective formatting and syntax rules unless